Xilinx/Embedded-Design-Tutorials/docs/Versal-EDT/docs/6-system-design-example-HSDP.md

 ### Using The SmartLynq+ as a Serial Terminal

-The SmartLynq+ can also be used as a serial terminal to remotely view serial terminal output from the VCK190.
+The SmartLynq+ can also be used as a serial terminal to remotely view UART output from the VCK190.
 This feature can be useful when physical access to the remote setup is not available.
-The SmartLynq+ module comes with the `minicom` application pre-installed, which can be used to connect directly to the UART on the VCK190.
+The SmartLynq+ module has the minicom application pre-installed, which can be used to connect directly to the UART on the VCK190.

 1. Using an SSH client such as `PuTTY` on Windows or `ssh` on Unix based systems, connect using SSH to the IP address shown on the SmartLynq+ display.
     * Username: `xilinx`